linl33/bohemia/guides/guide_odkx_suitcase.md

 ### Example:

-- This example will pull the census table, modify the instances (update, delete, new), and update accordingly on the server.
+- This example will pull the census table, modify the instances, and update accordingly on the server.
-- Checks are made to make sure the android app synchs properly with the server.

 1) Having installed `suitcase` in the following path: `~/Documents/suitcase/`, pull the census table with the following command into the suitcase directory: